JimmyLord/MyFramework/README.md

 Currently supports the following platforms:
 - Windows
+- Linux (WIP)
 - Android 2.2+
 - iOS 5+
 - BlackBerry 10/Playbook
 - Native Client (NaCl)
 - Emscripten
-- Windows phone 8 (not well maintained)
+- Windows phone 8 (not maintained for years)

 The following is a list of tools used, which version I last tested with and possibly some setup commands I used:

 Windows
 - Visual Studio 2010+

+Linux
+- Debian
+    - build-essential
+    - cmake
+    - libboost-all-dev (for SpriteTool)
+    - mesa-common-dev
+    - libopenal-dev
+    - libgl1-mesa-dev

 Android
 - vs-android (http://code.google.com/p/vs-android/) to compile c++ code in Visual Studio 2010